 The purpose of this research study was to investigate the interlingual and intralingual errors made by Jordanian university EFL students in the use of prepositions in their writing.
-The objectives of this study are to: 1- identify types of errors in a hierarchical order in terms of the frequency of their use; 2- determine whether the possible source of the errors can be attributed to interlingual interference; 3- determine whether the possible sources of the errors, which can be attributed to the class level; 5-determine the difference of students' errors, which can be attributed to the average length of compositions; 6- Obtain insights from lecturers' perspectives for possible solutions on how to overcome the problems in using English prepositions correctly.
+The objectives of this study are to: 1- identify types of errors in a hierarchical order in terms of the frequency of their use; 2- determine whether the possible source of the errors can be attributed to interlingual interference; 3- determine whether the possible sources of the errors can be attributed to intralingual interference; 4- determine the difference of students' errors, which can be attributed to the class level; 5-determine the difference of students' errors which can be attributed to the average length of compositions; 6- Obtain insights from lecturers' perspectives for possible solutions on how to overcome the problems in using English prepositions correctly.